Alph702/Orion/README.md

 ## 🌟 Welcome to ORION

-**ORION (Omnipotent Routing Intelligence for Operational Navigation)** is a modular, intelligent assistant framework designed to understand user intent and route commands to specialized modules — such as AI reasoning, weather APIs, music control, or system automation.
+**ORION (Omnipresent Responsive Intelligent Operations Network)** is a modular, intelligent assistant framework designed to understand user intent and route commands to specialized modules — such as AI reasoning, weather APIs, music control, or system automation.

 This document introduces the **first stage** of the system — the **Routing Module**, which translates raw human input into structured module commands.